theislab/sfaira/docs/adding_datasets.rst

     5a-docker.
-        In the following command, replace `DOI` with the DOI of your data loader, replace `SCHEMA` with the target data schema, and replace `OUT_DIR` with the directory to which the objects are written to.
+        In the following command, replace `DOI` with the DOI of your data loader, replace `SCHEMA` with the target data schema.
+You can find the resulting h5ad file in the `sfaira_data` directory you specified when starting the container.
         .. code-block::

-            sfaira export-h5ad --doi DOI --schema SCHEMA --path-out OUT_DIR ..
+            sfaira export-h5ad --doi DOI --schema SCHEMA --path-out /root/sfaira_data/ ..
     5a-conda.
         In the following command, replace `DATA_DIR` with the path `<path_data>/` you used above,